syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 ---
 title: Getting Started with Essential Presentation library
-description: Getting started with Essential Presentation library; Creating a PowerPoint presentation; Modifying the existing PowerPoint presentation
+description: Getting started with Essential Presentation library; Creating a PowerPoint Presentation; Modifying the existing PowerPoint presentation
 platform: file-formats
 control: Presentation
 documentation: UG
 ---
 # Getting Started

-## Creating a simple PowerPoint presentation with basic elements from scratch
+## Creating a simple PowerPoint Presentation with basic elements from scratch

-In this page, you can learn how to create a simple PowerPoint presentation by using Essential Presentation API.
+In this page, you can learn how to create a simple PowerPoint Presentation by using Essential Presentation API.

-For creating and manipulating a PowerPoint presentation, include the following assemblies in the application.
+For creating and manipulating a PowerPoint Presentation, include the following assemblies in the application.

 <table>
     <thead>